LucasKuhn/joaonette/README.md

 # How I'm using it

-1. Move to the exercise folder.
+1. Move to the an exercise folder.
 EX: To test ex04 from C00:
 ```sh
 cd C00/ex04
 ls